cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

                     off
 ```

-**Synopsis**: true/false use encrypted data stream to connect to remote
-host

 **Default value:** false

+**Description**: The `encrypt` menu option policy describes whether to use encrypted data stream to connect to remote
+hosts.

+Client connections are encrypted with using a Blowfish randomly generated session key.
+The initial connection is encrypted using the public/private keys for the client and server hosts.

 **Example**: